neoB23/neoB23/README.md

 3. **National University Landing Page Clone:** Designed and developed a clone of the National University landing page using HTML, CSS, and JavaScript. 🎓

-### Contributions

-I actively contribute to open-source projects and enjoy collaborating with other developers.
-Here are some of my notable contributions:

-- [Repository Name]: Description of contribution. 🚀
-- [Repository Name]: Description of contribution. 🌟

 ### Contact Me

 Feel free to reach out to me via ✉️ [email](justinparlan123@gmail.com) or connect with me on 🔗 [LinkedIn](https://www.linkedin.com/in/justdevv/).